 Fernando B. Sotelino has been Adjunct Professor of international banking and business strategy for financial institutions at Columbia University’s School of International and Public Affairs (SIPA) since 2005.
-In addition to teaching, he has acted as faculty advisor to SIPA student teams in capstone consulting projects for international financial institutions such as Citigroup, UBS, IFC, and Standard Chartered Bank, China Merchants Bank, and the IDB.
+He also acts as faculty advisor to SIPA student teams in consulting projects for international financial institutions, having conducted capstone projects for the IFC, Citigroup, UBS, Standard Chartered Bank, China Merchants Bank, and the IDB.

-Professor Sotelino is also director of the board and senior advisor for the Americas of Brasilpar Ltd. (M&A advisory boutique) and a member of the international advisory board of Vermont Law School.
+Professor Sotelino is director of the board and senior advisor for the Americas of Brasilpar Ltd. (São Paulo based M&A advisory boutique) and a member of the international advisory board of Vermont Law School.

 He co-authored with Professor Irene Finel-Honigman the book International Banking for a New Century, Routledge, Taylor and Francis, (UK), 2015.
 Other recent publications include The Financial Services Industry 1808-2009 in The Brazilian State: Paths and Prospects of Dirigisme and Liberalization, Font M. and Randall, L. editors, Lexington Books, New York, 2011; Elasticity of Stock Prices in Emerging Markets, with L.P.Favero, in The Impact of The Global Financial Crisis on Emerging Markets, Thornton, R. and Aronson, R. editors, Emerald Publishers, 2011; How to minimize incentives to rating-centered regulatory arbitrage, with Gonzalez, R. and Savoia, J.R., Journal of Business and Policy Research, April 2012; and Universal Banking Post Crisis, with Gonzales, R., Universal Journal of Accounting and Finance, June 2016.

-Professor Sotelino holds an MBA with concentration in finance and a Master of Arts with doctoral studies in economics from Stanford University, and a M.Sc. in Industrial Engineering and a B.Sc. in Civil Engineering from the Federal University of Rio de Janeiro.
+Professor Sotelino holds an MBA with concentration in finance and a Master of Arts with doctoral studies in economics from Stanford University (1977), and a M.Sc. in Industrial Engineering (1972) and a B.Sc. in Civil Engineering (1971) from the Federal University of Rio de Janeiro.